Developing Resilience Overcoming and Growing from Setbacks

 - Stay flexible with changes.

 The reality is that sometimes we are going to fail from time to time.
 Living means making mistakes and the need to grow from setbacks.
 We should not stop seeking our dreams; even at the risk of failing.
-Resilient means staying strong, through the lessons so we can move to do better and bigger goals.
-The power to overcome setbacks will come from resilience.
+Resilient means staying strong through the lessons so we can move on in life.